sameersegal/Mela2025/README.md

      - App name: "Mela 2025 Entry System"
      - User support email: Your email
      - Developer contact: Your email
+   - Once create, again navigate to "APIs & Services" > "OAuth consent screen"
+   - Select "Data Access" on the left side menu
    - Add scopes:
      - `https://www.googleapis.com/auth/spreadsheets`
      - `https://www.googleapis.com/auth/drive`
+   - Once create, again navigate to "APIs & Services" > "OAuth consent screen"
+   - Select "Audience" on the left side menu
    - Add test users (your Google account email)
    - Save and continue

+  4. **Get Project Number**
+    - In the Cloud Console, ensure the right project is selected
+    - Click on the 3 dots next to your name / photo on the top right of the screen
+    - Click on Project Settings (last item in the menu)
+    - Copy the project number

 ### Part 2: Google Sheets & Apps Script Setup